hathibelagal-dev/instantpolyglot/docs/eng/Konkani.md

 Differences between dialects can be seen in vocabulary, pronunciation, and sometimes grammar.
 For example:

-- "What" in different dialects:
+- “What” in different dialects:
   - Goan: **कितें** (kiteṃ)
   - Mangalorean: **क्या** (kyā)
   - Maharashtrian: **काय** (kāy)